Friday, December 21, 2018

 The earth shook violently.
 Across the street a needle-like spire crumpled in slow motion and collapsed into dust, engulfing many of the night-time revelers.

 The café was a broad circular area beneath one of Auspar's shockingly tall, slender buildings.
 The building above them was held off the ground by four sturdy pillars, carved to look like spinal vertebrae.
-Though Tempus knew the buildings of Auspar were constructed of very lightweight materials in order to achieve the eye-catchingly tall, graceful look preferred by the local architectural style, the buildings were certainly still heavy enough you would not want one to fall on you.
+Though Tempus knew the buildings of Auspar were constructed of very lightweight materials in order to achieve the eye-catchingly tall, graceful look preferred by the local architectural style, the buildings were certainly still heavy enough that you wouldn't want one to fall on you.

-From beneath his feet came a loud sound like frying strips of meat.
-The floor of the café split open in a burst of actinic blue light, and a clawed creature with heavy chitinous armour-plates pushed up through the rift, followed by a flight of purple-and-yellow flying insects with wingspans nearly as broad as a man is tall.
+From beneath his feet came a loud sound like frying strips of fatty meat.
+The floor of the café split open in a burst of actinic blue light, and a clawed creature with heavy chitinous armor-plates pushed up through the rift, followed by a flight of purple-and-yellow flying insects with wingspans nearly as broad as a man is tall.

 Gormin was the first to his feet, bellowing a warcry as he charged one of the giant armored creatures.